List of Still Game characters: Pete the Jakey

 Peter McCormack (better known as "Pete The Jakey") is a familiar sight to residents of Craiglang.
 The archetypal tramp, Pete also has a very active imagination.
 Ignored by many, he seems to have always been about; he often is seen sleeping outside Navid's.
-A man of many secrets, it is later revealed that he was the father of the property developer who wanted to demolish The Clansman and that he may or may not work for the government.
+A man of many secrets, it is later revealed that he was the father of the property developer who wanted to demolish The Clansman and that he lied about working for the government.
 He also may be the inventor of the famous "Beefy Bake."
 As actor Jake D'Arcy died shortly before the writing of the seventh series, Pete's funeral took place during the second episode of that series.
 In Pete's will, it is revealed that Boabby gave him fry-ups free-of-charge for his breakfast and as a gesture of goodwill, had nominated Boabby for a Glasgow Good Citizen's Award.